-HVAC technicians have many hazards and dangers for which a comprehensive safety checklist must be followed.
+HVAC technicians face many hazards and dangers, for which a comprehensive safety checklist must be followed.
 This checklist encompasses various aspects, including personal protective equipment, electrical safety, ladder safety, handling hazardous substances, fire safety, ergonomics, effective communication, vehicle safety (if applicable), and continuous training and certifications.

 1. Tools and Equipment